Bug #245

 History

-Updated by Zalnor about 4 years ago
+Updated by Zalnor almost 5 years ago

-• Status changed from New to Closed
+- Status changed from New to Closed

 It is recomended that you do not store update data or DLC data along with your base games, Cemu does try to check what is what if this does happen, but isnt reliable because the meta data of some base games and its udpate/dlc is the same.

-Updated by Fs00 about 4 years ago
+Updated by Fs00 almost 5 years ago

 Why should this be closed?
 The behavior in the scenario I described is clearly undefined and buggy, and therefore implies a bug that needs to be solved in some way (it also could happen in other circumstances, e.g. when in game path there are two copies of the same game).